Seriously... you guys ask these questions a lot!

 Q. How rocky is the bottom?
 Should we wear shoes?

-A. The bottom is VERY rocky!!!
+A. VERY ROCKY!!!
 We highly encourage you pack water-safe footwear in your flotation bag.
 Getting in and out of the water is very difficult, do not take this information lightly.

 Q. What is a good training swim?